What is a birth injury?

 What is the statute of limitations for filing a birth injury claim in Delaware?

 A statute of limitations is a law that limits how long a person has to file a lawsuit.
 In Delaware, in most situations, an injured person has two years from the date of the medical provider’s negligence to file a medical malpractice claim.
-There are situations where the timeframe may be extended, but those are rare.
-To make sure your claim is filed timely, it is important to speak with an attorney as soon as possible.
+The timeframe may be extended in some situations, but those are rare.
+To ensure your claim is filed timely, it is important to speak with an attorney as soon as possible.

 Why choose Morris James to represent you?

 If you or your child have suffered a birth injury, we may be able to help.
-Our attorneys at Morris James are available to talk to you about your rights and the options that you have at this difficult time.
-Contact us online or call into one of our local Morris James offices in Delaware to find out more.
+Our attorneys at Morris James are available to talk to you about your rights and your options at this difficult time.
+Contact us online or call 302.655.2599 to find out more.